lsst-dm/dmtn-168/index.rst

 - what credentials are passed.
 - what commands run in the container on the pod.

-While the "k8s_config_file" files associate PanDA queues with their corresponding GKE clusters, which be explained in the next subsection.
+While the "k8s_config_file" files associate PanDA queues with their corresponding GKE clusters, which will be explained in the next subsection.

 For the production queues, the commands inside the container are passed to *"bash -c"*::